mjenior/riptide/README.md

 header : boolean
-    Defines if read abundance file has a header that needs to be ignored Default is no header replicates : boolean
+    Defines if read abundance file has a header that needs to be ignored Default is no header
-    Defines if read abundances contains replicates and medians require calculation Default is no replicates (False)
 sep: string
     Defines what character separates entries on each line Defaults to tab (.tsv)